abbreviatedman/spellbound/data/quotes.md

 518
 00:24:17,548 --> 00:24:19,623
-And I'll get a campus tour as soon as...
+And I'll get a campus tour as soon as…

 519
 00:24:19,632 --> 00:24:21,868